Press-fit plumbing

 Not always suitable

-- Where access is too tight for tooling
+- Where access is too tight for the tooling

 - Where pipe is damaged or distorted

-- Where another joint type is more appropriate
+- Where a different joint type is more appropriate

 Press-fit vs solder